open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 Settings can only be applied to the same device that created the file.
 This also applies to Neuropixels probes of the same type (i.e., Neuropixels 1.0, Neuropixels 2.0, etc.).
 For example, if you save the settings for a Neuropixels 1.0 probe, you can only load those settings into another Neuropixels 1.0 probe.
-The same applies to other devices, such as the Auxiliary IO device.
+The same applies to other devices, such as the Analog IO device.

 ProbeInterface JSON files
 --------------------------------